A Novel Semi-Coupled Hierarchical Motion Planning Framework for Cooperative Transportation of Multiple Mobile Manipulators: CONCLUSIONS

 \section{CONCLUSIONS}

-In this paper, we proposed a hierarchical framework to deal with the motion planning of multiple redundant mobile manipulators.
+In this paper, we propose a novel semi-coupled hierarchical framework to deal with the motion planning of multiple mobile manipulators and fulfill the cooperative transportation tasks in cluttered environment.
 The motion of the object is planned in the centralized layer offline.
-In the decentralized layer, the redundancy of each robot is explored independently in real-time to achieve the desired formation and dexterous configuration.
-Closed-chain, obstacle-avoidance and the lower bound of the formation constraints are checked in the centralized layer to ensure the object’s motion is executable in the decentralized layer.
-The hierarchical framework simplifies the complex motion planning problem while not violating the constraints, and its superiority is verified in the experiments.
-In addition, a novel tool named $\emph{CM}$ is introduced to boost the performance of the motion planner.
-The validity of the object's pose in the centralized layer can be checked quickly by looking up $\emph{CM}$.
-The seed of the optimization algorithm in the decentralized can also be determined by querying it.
-The proposed framework outperforms the golden benchmark motion planners significantly and can be applied to different numbers of heterogeneous mobile manipulators, which are also verified in the simulated and real-world experiments.
+In the decentralized layer, the redundancy of each robot is explored independently in real-time.
+A user-specified lower bound of the redundancy constraint metric, closed-chain and obstacle-avoidance constraints are guaranteed in the centralized layer to ensure the object’s motion is executable in the decentralized layer.
+The proposed framework simplifies the complex motion planning problem while not violating the constraints.
+Its success rate and time cost outperform the benchmark motion planners significantly and can be applied to different numbers of heterogeneous mobile manipulators, which are verified in the simulated and real-world experiments.